pinglu85/algoExpert/Easy/branch-sums.md

 ### Complexity Analysis

-- Time Complexity: O(n), where n is the number of nodes in the Binary Tree.
+- Time Complexity: O(N), where N is the number of nodes in the Binary Tree.

-- Space Complexity: O(n), where n is the number of nodes in the Binary Tree.
+- Space Complexity: O(N).

 #